amancooks08/amancooks08/README.md

 # 💫 About Me:
 Hi there!
-I'm Amandeep, a Product Engineer at Swiggy, working on Microservices with SpringBoot, ReactJS and GRPC in Golang.
+I'm Amandeep, was a Product Engineer at Swiggy, worked on Microservices with SpringBoot, ReactJS and GRPC in Golang.
 I'm passionate about open source and love contributing to projects in my free time.
 I recently completed an internship at Josh Software Pvt.
 Ltd. where I worked as a backend developer in Golang.
 During my time there, I gained valuable experience in building scalable and efficient systems.
 I'm always looking for new opportunities to collaborate on open-source projects or work on challenging software projects.
 Feel free to reach out to me if you'd like to chat or collaborate on a project!

 ## 🌐 Socials: